Skip to main content

 Garbage Collection

-The Cassandra - Garbage Collection dashboard shows key Garbage Collector statistics like the duration of the last GC run, objects collected, threads used, and memory cleared in the last GC run.
+The Cassandra (Classic) - Garbage Collection dashboard shows key Garbage Collector statistics like the duration of the last GC run, objects collected, threads used, and memory cleared in the last GC run.

 Use this dashboard to: